FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Petitjean, Pettitjean, Pettittjean, PetitJean, PettitJean, PettittJean, Petijean, Pettijean, Pettijean, PetiJean, PettiJean, Pettitjohn, Petijohn, Pettijohn, Pettitjohn, PetitJohn, PettitJohn, PettittJohn, PettyJohn, Petyjohn and many more.

 This web page shows only a small excerpt of our Pettyjohn research.
-Another 162 words (12 lines of text) covering the year 1355 is included under the topic Early Pettyjohn History in all our PDF Extended History products.
+Another 162 words (12 lines of text) covering the year 1355 is included under the topic Early Pettyjohn History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Pettyjohn Notables in all our PDF Extended History products.
+More information is included under the topic Early Pettyjohn Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Pierre Petitjean arrived in Quebec from Aunis on the west coast of France in 1710.
 This is most likely his point of embarkation, not his home province.
 Jean PetitJean arrived in Lousiana in 1715.
 Mr. Petitjean arrived in Louisiana in 1719..